yonatanp/quicklib/README.md

 Modified parameter defaults:
 * if `packages` is not given, `find_packages()` is used automatically to discover packages under your library's top directory.

+### YAML-based setup

+The easiest way for simple libraries is to provide all necessary details in a YAML file.
+This is essentially the same as creating a setup.py that uses the YAML dictionary as its kwargs.

+For example, create a `quicklib_setup.yml` file at the root of your project:

+    setup:
+      name: mylibrary
+      description: a library for doing some stuff
+      version: 1.0

+And run `quicklib-setup sdist` (instead of `python setup.py sdist`) to create the library package.

+For additional parameters, see the rest of this documentation and provide parameters to `quicklib.setup(...)` as values under the `setup` dictionary in your `quicklib_setup.yml` file.

+Take a look at the [minimal example library](examples/minimal/) for usage example.

 ### Setup script in non-standard location